 - Origin:organic search | google

 A real opportunity goes beyond superficial interaction.
-It is the moment when aleadshows clear signs of interest in solving a problem that its solution can address.
+It is the moment when aleadshows clear signs of interest in solving a problem that your solution can address.
 Some typical characteristics are

 I share the case taken from a form that shows aleadfurther down the funnel (anonymized data):